Biomedical Imaging & Technology Students & Alumni

 BS in neuroscience, Brandeis University

-MS in bioinformatics, University of Michigan–Ann Arbor
+MS in Biomedical Engineering, American University of Sharjah, UAE

-Peter Jonathan Hsu
+Peter Jonathan Hsu, MPhil

 MS in neuroscience, Stony Brook University